 To find the number of alleles in a given population, you must look at all the phenotypes present.
 The phenotypes that represent the allele are often masked by dominant and recessive alleles working in conjunction.
-To analyze the allele frequency in a population, scientist use the Hardy-Weinberg (HW) equation.
+To analyze the allele frequency in a population, scientists use the Hardy-Weinberg (HW) equation.
 The Hardy-Weinberg equation is written as follows:

 1 = p2 + 2pq + q2

 While it would be impossible to count all of the hidden alleles, it is easy to count the number of recessive phenotypes in a population.
 Recessive phenotypes are caused by two recessive alleles.
 Therefore, q2 can be easily observed by dividing the total number of recessive phenotypes by the total number of individuals.
 Let’s look at an example of how we can use this information to calculate the allele frequency of any given allele.

-In such a simplified scenario, p and q are the only alleles in the population, and the population is not developing any mutations.
-If this is the case, the sum of the allele frequencies of p and q must equal 1.
-Since we already know what q2 is simply by observing the population, we can take the square root of q2 to find q.
-Once we know q, we can simply subtract q from 1 to find the frequency of p.
+In a simplified scenario, p and q are the only alleles in the population, and the population is not developing any mutations.
+If this is the case, the sum of the allele frequencies of p and q must equal 1 because with only two alleles the combined frequency must equal 100%.